The Service Request Portal at BNY Mellon

 A screenshot of the old ITSM at BNY Mellon

-Anyone at the company who needed to make a request from on-boarding a new hire to creating a new database instance, would need to use the ITSM system to submit a request.
+Anyone at the company who needed to make a request from onboarding a new hire to creating a new database instance would need to use the ITSM system to submit a request.
 Users would also use the system if they were a request approver or fulfiller.

-The redesign of the sytem was attempted in years prior but was abandoned because resources needed to be allocated elsewhere and no one was able to take on this scale of a project.
-Later, the redesign and rework was brought back on as a necessity since the software being used for the ITSM was no longer going to be maintained.
+The redesign of the system was attempted in years prior but was abandoned because resources needed to be allocated elsewhere and no one was able to take on this scale of a project.
+Later, the redesign and rework were brought back on as a necessity since the software being used for the ITSM was no longer going to be maintained.
 It became a priority to find a new solution.

 The solution came through BMC's software and my team's effort to create a more cohesive, clean, and simplified system.

 BMC's Remedy out-of-the-box solution MyIT (now called Digital workplace) is a self-service catalog experience for users to request and track their issues.
 The only problem for my company and team was that the out-of-the-box solution needed to be configured, customized, and rebranded to what we now call the Service Request Portal.
 Due to the clear need for a redesign, the team asked me to come on as the UX design lead to ensure this redesign would be consistent and focused on user goals rather than tossed together as before.

 After my work on the UI Asset Library, I was brought onto this project as a single design resource.
 I started after the development of the project had begun and needed to learn the ropes quickly to jump in and help the developers.

 It became my job to take on all the design work from rebranding to recategorizing.
 Since we have been moving requests from an old system, it also became my job to push the message to our service teams that we wanted to redo the way requests were submitted and handled.
 It became my job to ask, "Why?" on all the requests.
 As this is a large project, the first release alone involving work on over 300 forms, it is still the project I am working on now.
 The first release is set for January 2019.